 #4.
 Monitor your progress

-One critical aspect to stay on top of a project is to closely monitor its progress so you can adjust along the way and achieve your deadline.
+One critical aspect of staying on top of a project is to closely monitor its progress so you can adjust along the way and achieve your deadline.

 Most people tend to plan their day first thing in the morning.
 It’s better than not planning it at all for sure, but I find that sometimes it’s already too late.
 The pressure of the day might already have come down on you, and you might make rushed decisions.